python-cffi/cffi/doc/source/cdef.rst

 Usually, the right thing to do is to call this method with True.
-Be aware (particularly on Python 2) that, afterwards, you need to pass unicode strings as arguments instead of not byte strings.
+Be aware (particularly on Python 2) that, afterwards, you need to pass unicode strings as arguments instead of byte strings.
 (Before cffi version 0.9, ``TCHAR`` and friends where hard-coded as unicode, but ``UNICODE`` was, inconsistently, not defined by default.)